TheRealBarenziah/waifu-generator/README.md

 waifuGenerator({
   filename: "33mb_girl", // indeed compatible with other waifu-generator options
     macrophilia: {
-    eight: 5742, // The height of the waifu (which is always a square)
+    height: 5742, // The height of the waifu (which is always a square)
-    thiqq: false // Toggle to add some meat to the waifu (increases png quality & reduces compression) }
+    thiqq: false // Add some meat to the waifu (increases png quality & reduces compression) }
   }
 })